 How quickly your page loads has a direct impact in user experience.
 Ideally, you want your website to load in the first 2 to 5 seconds.
 Users might leave your page if it takes later than this, increasing your bounce rate and therefore damaging your web page ranking.
 You can improve your website’s loading speed by optimizing elements such as image files.
 You should also work alongside with a web developer to make sure your website is optimized for mobile devices and to fix any technical SEO issue.

 As Google changes, you need to change with it.
 You should make sure that your site aligns well with Google’s goal of providing searchers with the best answers to their questions.

 A professional digital marketing agency can help.
-At RealTop, we have the experience and resources to help you fine-tune your website to ensure you’re not being hurt by the Google changes but, instead, are poised to take advantage of them.
+At RealTop, we have the experience and resources to help you discover how to optimize your website for Google and ensure you’re not being hurt by the updates but, instead, are poised to take advantage of them.
 Get your free marketing plan plan today!